mandi1120/streaming-04-multiple-consumers/README.md

 - v3_listening_worker.py
     - This program listens for work messages contiously.
     - Start multiple versions (terminals) to add more workers.
-    - The code is from on v2_listening_worker.py.
+    - The code is from v2_listening_worker.py.

 ## Before You Begin